1 – Introduction

 Although it is not recorded, it is possible that Daniel read certain prophecies to Cyrus, those that called him by name some 150 years before the Persian king was born.
 (Isaiah 44:28-45:1) This could very well be what convinced Cyrus to show favor to the Jews and permit them to return to Palestine.

 And so it was that the opening of this chapter Daniel 9, with this 70-year time prophecy from Jeremiah, was a natural springboard to a new time prophecy, also involving the number 70, but dwelling on more distant future events.
-This new time prediction, on a much wider scale, focuses on the “return from captivity” of all of God’s people (not just the Jews) from the “foreign” lands of “this present evil age” into their Promised Land, the Kingdom of God on Earth – mankind’s return to the Garden of Eden, his original home.
+This new time prediction, on a much wider scale, focuses on the “return from captivity” of all of God’s people (not just the Jewish people) from the “foreign” lands of “this present evil age” into their Promised Land, the Kingdom of God on Earth – mankind’s return to the Garden of Eden, his original home.
 (Galatians 1:4)

 Then I set my face toward the Lord God to make request by prayer and supplications, with fasting, sackcloth, and ashes.